Gerstein Science Information Centre: Renovation work

 The most recent renovations at Gerstein were similarly funded by the Frank Gerstein Charitable Foundation and the Bertrand Gerstein Family Foundation, and were completed in the fall of 2008.
 The Gerstein Reading Room, a spacious study area for students restored to its 1892 original state, was the end product of the renovations.
 The stunning ceiling architecture revealed by the renovation came as a surprise to Diamond and Schmitt Architects, who made their discovery while renewing the heritage wing of the Centre.
 The renovation also included the addition of group study rooms for students.
 The previous expansion of 2003, the Morrison Pavilion, provides students with modern study carrels equipped with power outlets and wired Ethernet connections and was possible due to a donation by University of Toronto alumni Russell and Katherine Morrison.

+Coat of arms

+The entrance to the library features a stained glass window with the Samuel family crest, as Sigmund Samuel's donation led to the construction of the Sigmund Samuel Library Building.
+Below the coat of arms is the phrase Honos Alit Artis (Latin), meaning "honour exalts the arts."